MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/3-exercise-TBD.md

 This exercise uses the [Azure Resource Manager Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 Be sure to install this extension in Visual Studio Code.

-## Create the Azure Resource Manager template file
+## Create the Resource Manager template file

-In the previous module, you created an Azure Resource Manager template that deployed an Azure storage account.
+In the previous module, you created a Resource Manager template that deployed a Storage Account.
 You added parameters and an output to this file.
 Here, you start with that file, however, the output has been taken out to reduce the overhead.

 1. Open Visual Studio Code and create a file called **azuredeploy.json**.
 If you have this file from the previous module, you can use that file.